Rajeev064/Bone-Anomaly-Detection/README.md

 1. Detecting whether a bone has any anomaly or not
 2. Detecting which bone is this
 3. Hosting the model

+The dataset was taken from Standford's MURA Dataset.
+The link for the official dataset is [Named Link](https://stanfordmlgroup.github.io/competitions/mura/ "Named link title")